aws-neuron/aws-neuron-sdk/neuron-guide/technotes/neuroncore-batching.rst

 .. note::

    Depending on the neural network size, Neuron will have a maximum batch size that works optimally on Inferentia.
-Currently, FP16 ResNet50 is supported up to batch 5 only.
-Additionally, ResNet50 with FP32 input is limited to smaller batches.
-These limitations are being addressed and will be fixed in a future releases of the compiler.
-If an unsupported batch size is used, an internal compiler error message will be displayed (see `Known
+If an unsupported batch size is used, an internal compiler error message will be displayed.
-   Issues <./performance-tuning.md#known-issues>`__).
    A simple way to explore optimal batch size for your specific model is to increment the batch size from 1 upward, one at a time, and test application performance.